paulodiovani/brown-bag-javascript-proxy/README.md

 Note: for real-world applications, conside using [Redux Toolkit](https://redux.js.org/redux-toolkit/overview) instead.

+## Running the app

+- `yarn install`
+- `yarn run dev`

 ## Presentation progress

-Use `git tag` present the application in different development states, before and after the changes.
+Use `git checkout` present the application in different development states, before and after the changes, the following tags were created for that purpose.

 ```
 slide-001-standard-redux